Bitdefender Review: Quick Expert Summary

 Most of Bitdefender’s plans come with a free version of this VPN, but it’s not very good.
 Bitdefender’s free VPN picks a random server based on your location, so you may not be able to get good speeds, and it only includes 200 MB of browsing per day — barely enough to watch a single YouTube video.

-However, users that upgrade to Bitdefender’s Premium Security plan or opt for a separate VPN subscription get unlimited browsing data, plus access to 4,000+ servers around the world.
+However, users get unlimited browsing data when they upgrade to Bitdefender’s Premium Security or opt for a separate VPN subscription — plus access to 4,000+ servers around the world.
 And Bitdefender’s premium VPN has some of the best speeds of any antivirus-bundled VPN on the market — it’s even faster than some standalone competitors.

 Here’s a comparison of my internet connection before and after activating Bitdefender’s VPN on a local US server: